 Grease-, water-, and dirt-resistant, these indoor-outdoor hoods are made specifically for your device.

 Using a digital device of any size in a brightly–lit environment can be tricky because the glare makes it difficult to see the screen, right?
 Plus, bright light and reflections can make the eyes hurt and cause headaches – which is no bueno.
 Not only that, but greasy hands or dirty work gloves do not play well with fussy materials.
 Think waitress and waiter stations at an outdoor restaurant, or industrial monitors mounted on a shop wall.

-Open office spaces, whereby employees all work in one open space with few to zero barriers in between them, can create problems.
+Open office spaces, where employees all work in one open space with few to zero barriers in between them, can create problems.
 Productivity can slow because there are so many distractions.
 Or workers find they have no privacy.
 A Photodon monitor hood is an affordable solution to these problems.

 Photodon Monitor Hoods in the Workplace:

 Professionally Designed for Office Use

-- Creates a kind of mini-cubicle in an open office
+- Create a kind of mini-cubicle in an open office

 - Increase privacy between adjacent computers